What are Energy Performance Certificates (EPCs)?

 What is the Minimum Energy Efficiency Standards (MEES)?

-The MEES will come into place on the 1st of April and will at first only apply to landlords.
+The MEES came into place on the 1st of April 2023 and at first only applied to landlords.
 They make it unlawful for a landlord to let out a property at the F and G ratings ( most energy inefficient).
 Non-compliance comes with a hefty fine of anywhere between £2,000 and £150.000.

 It should also be noted that properties assessed when EPCs were first introduced may drop down a band or two with a current rating, thus falling below this standard.
 Buy to let investors who commission out building surveys London should take particular note as it may make certain investments unfeasible.